Equality & Accessibility

 - Incidental and unplanned events such as conversations begun by the children, responses to current events, books and stories brought from home.

 Please do come and see us if you have any questions about equalities at our school.

-Our equality scheme can be found here:
+Our equality and accessibility documents can be found here: